Canyizl/MGCN-for-Multilabel-Image/README.md

 This is my first paper.
 AC 5 months

-Many files were lost (like checkpoint for COCO2014 & VOC2012 and some visualization codes) when organizing, so I uploaded this project to my [Github](https://github.com/Canyizl).
+Many files were lost (like checkpoint for COCO2014 & VOC2012 and some visualization codes) when cleaning up my pc, so I uploaded this project to my [Github](https://github.com/Canyizl).